 University of Westminster Students' Union (UWSU) aims to make sure you have the best university experience possible by providing a range of activities and support, from sports clubs to society groups, educational advice and social events.

-Television, Film and Moving Image - why Westminster?
+Journalism and Digital Media - why Westminster?

 This course has been awarded the Creative Skillset Tick, the industry kitemark of quality, following a rigorous assessment process by experts working in the Creative Industries.
 The Creative Skillset Tick is awarded to practice-based courses which best prepare students for a career in the industry.